-Get into the spirit of the season at Heal the Bay’s Santa Monica Pier Aquarium with a “fintastic” Halloween and Dia de los Muertos (Day of the Dead) celebration on October 25th and 26th.
+Get into the spirit of the season at Heal the Bay’s Santa Monica Pier Aquarium with a “fintastic” Halloween and Dia de Los Muertos (Day of the Dead) celebration of Fishy Fest on October 25th and 26th.

 Come in costume or choose from a variety of gently used goblin garb available at the Aquarium, courtesy the city’s second annual Halloween costume swap, sponsored by Santa Monica’s Resource, Recovery & Recycling division and the Fairview Branch Library.

-Discover illuminating facts about ocean animals in the glow-in-the-dark deep-sea laboratory, take a tour through the marine animal graveyard and create colorful Dia de los Muertos crafts and masks.
+Discover illuminating facts about ocean animals at Fishy Fest in the glow-in-the-dark deep-sea laboratory, take a tour through the marine animal graveyard, and create colorful Dia de Los Muertos crafts and masks.

 Both days will feature a family-friendly, bioluminescent deep-sea experience at 1:30 p.m.
 Face painting and spooky story times are scheduled throughout the weekend as well.

 Children under 13 are admitted free with an adult; for all others, admission is $5; groups of 10 or more, the entry fee is $3 per person, regardless of age.
-Come celebrate the season - come in costume or create one at the Aquarium –either way join in the fun!
+Celebrate the season - come in costume or create one at the Aquarium –either way, join in the fun!